 This is a document you receive from your insurance carrier after you visit the provider.
 It is not a bill, but rather an explanation of what procedures were performed and what was covered by your plan.
-Though EOBs vary, they should include the provider’s fee, the portion your insurer paid and any amount you may owe (such as deductible, coinsurance or non-covered services).
+EOBs vary, but should include the provider’s fee, the portion your insurer paid and any amount you may owe (such as deductible, coinsurance or non-covered services).
 It should also include an update on how much of your annual maximum has been used and the amount you’ve paid toward your deductible.

 A qualifying life event includes a change in marital status (marriage or divorce), the birth of a child, adoption of a child, or loss of other coverage.
-If you have had a qualifying life event, please contact the Benefit Partners Group student support team at (877) 247-8817.
+If you have had a qualifying life event, please contact the Benefit Partners Group Student Support team at (877) 247-8817.
 You can enroll under a qualifying life event up to 60 days after such an event.
 If you miss that window, you will have to wait for the next available open enrollment period.

 Once premium has been paid and your policy is in-force, there will be no cancellations, refunds, or early termination of coverage.
-There is a $25 fee for any issues related to payment via check or credit card processing.
+There is a $25 fee for issues related to payment via check or credit card processing.